prody/ProDy-website/tutorials/scipion_tutorial/calculations.rst

 .. figure:: images/core/13_align_advanced.png
    :scale: 80

-Now we can perform ANM NMA and deformation analysis as usual.
-The ANM NMA protocol also has various options but, as in the ProDy API and apps, we are usually fine to leave these alone.
+Now, we can perform ANM NMA and deformation analysis as usual.
+The ANM NMA protocol (from protocol tree option 2a) also has various advanced options (below) but, as in the ProDy API and apps, we are usually fine to leave these alone.

 .. figure:: images/core/14_anm_advanced.png
    :scale: 80